blakewilsonquantinuum/lambeq-public/README.md

-# Lambeq
+# lambeq

 ## About

-Lambeq is a toolkit for quantum natural language processing (QNLP).
+lambeq is a toolkit for quantum natural language processing (QNLP).

 This project is in early development, so there is no guarantee of stability.